mjdistributed/familynet/README.md

 Package dependencies are installed in a virtualenv located at /Users/matt/workplace/familynet/.virtualenv

-Active the vritualenv prior to running the app or installing any new packages by running `$ source ~/.virtualenvs/djangodev/bin/activate`
+Active the vritualenv prior to running the app or installing any new packages by running `$ source .virtualenv/bin/activate`

 ### Log of Installed Packages:

-* Django: `$ python -m pip install Django`
+* Flask: `$ python -m pip install Flask`